Become a shark conservation volunteer with The Great Projects, and come face to face with the ocean's most feared and revered predator.

 It's really important to note that for every human killed by a shark (on which the average figure is 12 per annum); around 8.5 million sharks are killed in the same time span.
 Shockingly, it is estimated that 100 million sharks are killed every year – victims of the shark fin trade, long line fishing nets, shark protection nets and trophy hunting.

 What better way to help shark research and ultimately conserve this magnificent predator than on a fantastic conservation project.
 As a volunteer on a Great White Shark Conservation Project, you will get to assist on field research data collection and learn basic seamanship and boat skills, and of course you will have ample opportunities to go great white shark cage diving!
 Otherwise, the Shark Research And Conservation Project in Mexico provides volunteers with the ability to work towards developing a long-term monitoring program of shark populations in Baja California Sur, while raising awareness of important conservation efforts and contributing towards the strategies necessary for sustainable shark-diving activities.
+No matter which of our shark conservation projects you choose, your efforts will contribute towards the greater good of this misunderstood species.

 You will not be surprised to hear that the biggest threat to the shark population is man, and some of the most prominent issues they are facing are: